Émile Baudot: Mimault patent suit

 In 1874, French telegraph operator Louis Victor Mimault patented a telegraph system using five separate lines to transmit.
 After his patent was rejected by the Telegraph Administration, Mimault modified his device to incorporate features from the Meyer telegraph and obtained a new patent which was also rejected.
 In the meantime, Baudot had patented his prototype telegraph a few weeks earlier.

 Mimault claimed priority of invention over Baudot and brought a patent suit against him in 1877.
 The Tribunal Civil de la Seine, which reviewed testimony from three experts unconnected with the Telegraph Administration, found in favor of Mimault and accorded him priority of invention of the Baudot code and ruled that Baudot's patents were simply improvements of Mimault's.
 Neither inventor was satisfied with this judgment, which was eventually rescinded with Mimault being ordered to pay all legal costs.

 Mimault became unnerved because of the decision, and after an incident where he shot at and wounded two students of the École Polytechnique (charges for which were dropped), he demanded a special act to prolong the duration of his patents, 100,000 Francs, and election to the Légion d'honneur.
 A commission directed by Jules Raynaud (head of telegraph research) rejected his demands.
-Upon hearing the decision, Mimault shot and killed Raynaud, and was sentenced to 10 years forced labour and 20 years of exile.
+Upon hearing the decision, Mimault shot and killed Raynaud, and was sentenced to 10 years of forced labour and 20 years of exile.